 - Take out the paste in the mixing bowl and add the chana dal you had kept aside to it

-- Also add the other ingredients, that is chopped onion, ginger, green chilli, cilantro, salt, fennel seeds, cumin powder and red chilli powder and mix well.
+- Also, add the other ingredients, that is chopped onion, ginger, green chili, cilantro, salt, fennel seeds, cumin powder and red chili powder and mix well.

 - The sattu we will use as a binder (since we will not be frying), we need the mix to have less moisture, here sattu will help.
 You can also use bread crumbs as an alternative, but sattu is definitely a healthier option.

 - Make small disc-type balls (tikki/ vada/ cutlets shaped) out of the mixture.

 - Keep the vadas aside for 10 minutes.